UDFRNSFY - BSc (Hons) Forensic Science (including foundation year)

 Principle QAA benchmark statements

 Formative assessments include group activities in tutorial classes, mini-tests and project workshops.
-Laboratory and computer based investigations, poster and oral presentations and a level 6 project giving students the opportunity to show the knowledge understanding and skills they have developed
+Laboratory and computer-based investigations, poster and oral presentations and a level 6 project giving students the opportunity to show the knowledge understanding and skills they have developed.
+Laboratory and computer-based investigations, poster and oral presentations and a level 6 project

 Organised work experience, work based learning, sandwich year or year abroad